1. Format Text

 Text Box: no outline

-Option #1: Select the box (click in the box, then click on the border of the box to select it) and right-click on the border.
+Click in the text box, then right-click on the border of the box.
 Go to Outline...
 "No Outline".

 You want to label about 5 parts of the animal with text boxes.
 You can repeat the above procedure, or Copy & Paste as follows: